DavidKay/AgileProcess/definition-of-ready.md

 - Please see Agile Alliance - Invest & linked articles for more guidance

+## Technical tasks
-Technical tasks can be raised as subtasks to user stories.
+These can be raised as subtasks to user stories.
 The key difference is that the user story deals with the business impact on the actors and behavioural aspects, whereas the technical tasks deal more specifically with technical implementation and testing detail of the ticket.
 This enables the development team to segregate the principles and not try to force business language into technical acceptance.
 A GET request returning a 418 response for example.
 - These tasks can be split amongst different developers
 - Each technical task will have associated acceptance criteria
 - Technical tasks are not pointed – the user story that they relate to will encompass the effort of all tasks underneath it
 - Stories are only marked as complete when all tasks are marked as complete

+## Acceptance criteria
-Acceptance criteria which describe all business rules or conditions which must be met, before the User Story is deemed complete
+These describe all business rules or conditions which must be met, before the User Story is deemed complete
 - In the format Given or When or Then
 - Generic validation behaviour and feedback text for user input
 - Must include happy and unsuccessful paths, so error conditions are covered
 - Forms the basis of Test Cases and future Test Automation cases Please see Agile Alliance – Acceptance for more information and guidance

-Additional crieria
+## Additional crieria and artefacts
 - Any UI/UX design is completed and attached to the User Story

 - Follow the principle of the Agile Alliance - The Three Amigos, which means the